 The application is incomplete, in which case the Executive Officer will identify which requirements have not been met.
 The applicant may submit additional information within 30 days to correct deficiencies identified by the Executive Officer, otherwise, the application will be rejected.

-After accepting an application as complete, the Executive Officer will post the application on the LCFS web site.
-Public comments will be accepted for 10 calendar days following the date on which the application was posted.
+After accepting an application as complete, the Executive Officer will post the application on the LCFS website.
+Public comments will be accepted for 14 days following the date on which the application was posted.
 Only comments related to potential factual or methodological errors may be considered.
 The Executive Officer will forward to the applicant all comments identifying potential factual or methodological errors.
-Within 30 business days, the applicant must either submit revisions to its application to the Executive Officer, or submit a detailed written response to the Executive Officer explaining why no revisions are necessary.
+Within 30 days, the applicant must either submit revisions to its application to the Executive Officer, or submit a detailed written response to the Executive Officer explaining why no revisions are necessary.

 If the Executive Officer finds that an application meets the requirements set forth in section 95490(b), the Executive Officer will take final action to approve the CCS project.
 The Executive Officer may prescribe conditions of approval that contain special limitations, recordkeeping and reporting requirements, and operational conditions that the Executive Officer determines should apply to the project.
 If the Executive Officer finds that an application does not meet the requirements of section 95490(b), the application will not be approved, the applicant will be notified in writing, and the basis for the disapproval will be identified.

 Reporting.
-Each CCS project operator must submit to the Executive Officer the net amount of annual sequestered CO2 and meet the reporting requirements in accordance with the CCS Protocol.
+Each CCS project operator must report to the Executive Officer the net amount of annual sequestered CO2 and meet all other applicable reporting requirements in accordance with the CCS Protocol and section 95490(d)(3).

 Credit Review and Issuance.
-Credits for direct air capture projects may be generated quarterly or annually, at the discretion of the credit generating party.
+A CCS project can receive LCFS credits either under the project-based provisions or through a Tier 2 fuel pathway.

+For each approved CCS innovative crude project (section 95489(c)(1)(A)2.), refinery investment credit project (section 95489(e)(1)(D)1.), or direct air capture and sequestration project (section 95490(a)(2)), the regulated entity must report quarterly or annually through a Project Report.
+A regulated entity electing to report annually is required to submit its annual Project Report to CARB for the previous compliance year by April 30 of each year.
+Credits for these projects may be generated quarterly or annually, consistent with the reporting schedule.

 Upon the completion of reporting period in which a positive or qualified positive verification statement for the applicable Project R ports per section 95500(e) is received, the Executive Officer will determine the number of credits to be issued to the applicants.
 An adverse verification statement would result in no credit issuance and Executive Officer investigation.

+For a certified Tier 2 fuel pathway that incorporates a CCS project, credits for fuel transactions reported quarterly using the certified pathway CI will be generated for the given quarter, pursuant to section 95486.1.
+Fuel pathway holders must include the operational data from the fuel production and the CCS project in their Annual Fuel Pathway Reports, pursuant to section 95488.10.
+Entities required to obtain verification of their Annual Fuel Pathway Reports must comply with the requirements in section 95500(b).

 Recordkeeping.
 Pursuant to section 95491.1 and the CCS Protocol, each applicant that receives approval as a CCS credit generator must maintain records for the CCS project, including records necessary to verify permanent sequestration.
 At a minimum, the following records must be kept:

 The quarterly volume of alternative fuel, petroleum fuel, crude oil/natural gas produced and delivered to California;